irsbugs/pdp11-code/README.md

 echo RTI to return to address 1036, which branchs back one instruction for the WAIT. d 2042 000002

-echo HALT for Ctrl Q
+echo HALT for Ctrl q
 d 2044 000000
 ```
 To perform the above:
 ```
 $ rlwrap pdp11 interrupt-overview-keyboard-with-echo
 ```
-...to exit from this program type Control Q.
+...to exit from this program type Control q.